 Honoured to share part one of my conversation with one of our true trailblazers.

-Martine Harte: Natasha Stott Despoja, gender equality and female empowerment are your reasons for working.
-This flame of feminism was lit very early as your mum Shirley (a well-known journalist) would take you to women’s refuges with her, is that right?
+Martine Harte: Natasha Stott Despoja, gender equality and female empowerment has underpinned your career.
+This flame of feminism was lit very early as your mum Shirley (a well-known journalist) would take you to women’s refuges with her, can you share more?

 Natasha Stott Despoja: My mum is a feisty, feminist journalist, still writing after more than fifty years in what was a very male-dominated profession.